alllexxx1/data_visualization/README.md

-### The project presents 'matpotlib' & 'Plotly' libraries as highly handy tools in terms of data visualization.
+### The project presents 'matplotlib' & 'Plotly' libraries as highly handy tools in terms of data visualization.

 ---